Multi-Modal Transportation Plan

 The final Multi-Modal Transportation Plan will outline opportunities to enhance Tofino’s vibrant nature through transportation over the next 20 years, including the creation of a 5-year tactical plan and the identification of short-term actions and ‘quick wins’ that can be implemented over the next 1 to 3 years.

 The District needs your input to help make our community a more walkable, bikeable, transit friendly, sustainable, forward thinking and dynamic place to be.
-There will be a variety of opportunities to provide feedback and make suggestions as the Multi-Modal Transportation Plan is developed.

 Thank you to everyone who took the MMTP survey this fall.
 We received over 340 responses with lots of feedback.
 The District hosted a community workshop on Nov.
 7th where over 30 participants reviewed the survey results, delved deeper into transportation topics and began to form guiding principles.
 The slides from the presentation are available below.

 You’re encouraged to stay connected for updates on this exciting project.
-Details on upcoming events, open houses, surveys, feedback opportunities and important project milestones will be highlighted below as they are announced.
+Details on upcoming events, open houses, surveys, feedback opportunities and important project milestones will be highlighted as they are announced.
 We look forward to more events in the New Year.